PacktPublishing/Applications-of-Statistical-Learning-with-Python/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>

-	Prior working knowledge of the Python 3.6.x language 	Working knowledge of Anaconda and Jupyter notebooks 	Working knowledge of Pandas and NumPy
+<LI>	Prior working knowledge of the Python 3.6.x language
+<LI>Working knowledge of Anaconda and Jupyter notebooks
+<LI>	Working knowledge of Pandas and NumPy </LI></UL>

 ### Technical Requirements
 This course has the following software requirements:<br/>